Home » Blog » Entrepreneurship » Social Entrepreneurship: 5 Tips to Improve Your Web Presence

 The Kitchen Media

-4. Report your impact and state your goals.
+4. Report your impact and state your goals

-Supporting a social cause means taking certain responsibilities and when you found an enterprise for it, you are undoubtedly involved in the future of the problem.
-Those responsibilities have different dimensions: setting straight goals, providing enough income for the cause to achieve those goals, reporting your work to the world.
-All of these can be spread in various forms: white papers, annual reports, e-books, infographics.
-No matter of the medium, this is the content that sustains the enterprise as efficient and purposeful.
+Supporting a social cause means taking on certain responsibilities and when you found an enterprise for it, you are undoubtedly involved in the future of the problem.
+Those responsibilities have different dimensions: setting straight goals, providing enough income for the cause to achieve those goals, and reporting your work to the world.
+All of these can be spread in various forms: white papers, annual reports, e-books, and infographics.
+No matter the medium, this is the content that sustains the enterprise as efficient and purposeful.

 Reporting the impact is one of the most important steps to take after you’ve accomplished the first goals of your cause.
 This is especially true when you’ve collected donations as you can assure people that their money contributed to the cause.
-That’s how you show that your social activity matters and has an actual contribution to the society.
+That’s how you show that your social activity matters and has an actual contribution to society.
 Numbers and facts speak louder than promises.

-• providing the women affected by poverty with a healthy, eco-friendly and lasting solution
+• providing the women affected by poverty with a healthy, eco-friendly, and lasting solution

 • starting a conversation on the topic of reproductive health